Who we are

 What data breach procedures we have in place

-In the event of a data breach, information about the breach will be publicly disclosed here on the site, on the DISDads Podcast Facebook Page, and in the private DISDads Group.
+In the event of a data breach, information about the breach will be publicly disclosed here on the site, and on the DISDads Podcast Facebook Page.
 Affected individuals will be contacted directly, using whatever contact information has been previously provided by the user.

 What third parties we receive data from